rui314/mold/README.md

 If you don't use a recent enough Linux distribution, or if for any reason `make` in the above commands doesn't work for you, you can use Docker to build it in a Docker environment.
 To do so, just run `./dist.sh` in this directory instead of running `make -j$(nproc)`.
-The shell script creates a Ubuntu 18.04 Docker image, installs necessary tools and libraries to it, builds mold and auxiliary files, and packs them into a single tar file `mold-$version-$arch-linux.tar.gz`.
+The shell script pulls a Docker image, builds mold and auxiliary files inside it, and packs them into a single tar file `mold-$version-$arch-linux.tar.gz`.
 You can extract the tar file anywhere and use `mold` executable in it.

 `make test` depends on a few more packages.
 To install, run the following commands: